dhcai21/VReassort/README.md

-# VirReassort: a tool to identify Virus Reassortment
+# VReassort: a tool to identify Virus Reassortment

 ### Citation